 Should I update to iOS 14.8?

-In a word, yes — and without hesitation.
+If you don’t depend on jailbreaking, then in a word, yes — and without hesitation.

 We most definitely recommend updating all your iPhones to iOS 14.8 as soon as possible.
 And your iPad, Apple Watch and Mac devices as well because the respective iPadOS 14.8, watchOS 7.6.2 and macOS Big Sur 11.6 updates for those devices are now also available.

 If you don’t update, your devices will remain vulnerable to this particularly dangerous attack.
+Jailbreakers, on the other hand, can install the FORCEDEXIT jailbreak tweak to protect themselves from this dangerous exploit without updating to iOS 14.8.

 How to update to iOS 14.8, iPadOS 14.8, watchOS 7.6.2 and macOS Big Sur 11.6